 Diamonds: Do not purchase diamonds and other protected resources outside of licensed retail establishments.
-If you are convicted of illegally dealing in diamonds, you can face up to $20,000 in fines and/or five years in prison.
+If you are convicted of illegally dealing in diamonds, you can face up to 20,000 U.S. dollars in fines and/or five years in prison.

-Wild animal parts: Unlicensed purchase of or trading in endangered wildlife parts, such as ivory and rhino horn, is illegal and carries severe penalties.
+Wild animal parts: Unlicensed purchase of or trading in endangered wildlife parts, such as ivory and rhino horn, is illegal and carries severe penalties including fines up to 1.1 million U.S. dollars and 15 years in prison.
 Furthermore, it is illegal to kill or capture any protected wild animals without appropriate permits.
-The Namibian government is in the process of dramatically increasing sentences for persons convicted of poaching and trafficking in wildlife parts.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Photography: It is illegal to take pictures of government buildings, military installations, and key infrastructure, such as ports, train stations, and airports and along border areas.
+Photography: It is illegal to take pictures of government buildings, military installations, and key infrastructure, such as ports, train stations, airports, and along border areas.
 You could be fined, have your photographic equipment confiscated, and risk detention and arrest.
 Do not take photos of people without their permission.

 Phone Service: Cellular phones are the norm, as landlines are only in urban areas.
 It is possible to purchase a SIM card locally and use a U.S.-compatible cell phone.

 Currency: The Namibian dollar (NAD) is the official currency.
 It is pegged to the South African rand, which is also legal tender in Namibia.
-Carefully inspect ATMs before using for skimming technology.
+Carefully inspect ATMs for skimming technology before using.
 Credit cards are generally accepted.

 Wild Animal Parks: Heed all instructions given by guides or trackers.
 Use common sense and maintain a safe distance when approaching wildlife.
 Even in the most serene settings wild animals pose a lethal threat.
-Lions, elephants, oryxes, and rhinos have critically injured and killed individuals in the region.
+Lions, leopards, elephants, oryxes, rhinos, hippos, and crocodiles have critically injured and killed individuals in the region.

 Baboons live throughout Namibia and commonly scavenge the belongings of travelers.
-Baboons in camping areas are quite bold in approaching and taking items that interest them.
+Baboons in camping areas are quite bold in approaching and taking items that interest them; they can be aggressive.
 Keep your belongings and food in secure containers.